 Residential use along shoreline.
 Steep mountain slopes are not in use or in conservation status.
 A quarry operation exists below Puu Papai.

 Subsistence fishing is the major activity in this area with limited amount of commercial fishing.

 The major economic activity of sustenance fishing is seen as an important part of the local culture and life style.
 The area is known for papio and weke on outer reef flat, and akule netted in nearby Kalaeloa Harbor.
 The inshore area is an important nursery ground for many species.

 Status (Degree of Legal Protection):

-No Marine Life Conservation Districts exist on Moloka‘i.
-A portion of Kaunakakai harbor is restricted to certain types of fishing activity.
-Authority for managing the marine resources within three miles (4.8 km) of Moloka‘i lies with the Division of Aquatic Resources, Department of Land and Natural Resources.
+Open access no special protection.
+Authority for managing the marine resources within three miles (4.8 km) of the high tide mark lies with the Division of Aquatic Resources, Department of Land and Natural Resources.
 All laws pertaining to the management of state marine resources apply (see pamphlet "Hawai‘i Fishing regulations, September 1999", 51 pp. available from Division of Aquatic Resources, Department of Land and Natural Resources, Kalanimoku Building, 1151 Punchbowl St., Rm.
 330, Honolulu, Hawai‘i).

 Scientific Importance and Research Potential:

 This area is being monitored by CRAMP with extensive investigations by USGS on geologic history of the area and impact of human activity.